Updated May 2024

 Avoid letting dishes pile up in the sink.
 If you have a sanitize option on your dishwasher, use it, as it’s the best bet for killing germs.

 For eco- considerations, dishwashers use less water than handwashing, but they do use electricity.
-The least toxic soap brands for hand washing or dishwashers that I’ve used are Better Life or Branch Basics* (which has opened new realms of convenience with options to use foam or spray for handwashing).
-Ecover powder (not tablets) is also a top recommendation I’ve seen for dishwashers, but I haven’t tried it.
+The least toxic soap brands for hand washing dishes that I’ve used is Branch Basics* (which has opened new realms of convenience with options to use foam or spray for handwashing).
+Ecover powder (not tablets) is what I use for dishwashers.
+Amazon associate link: https://amzn.to/4dJHsyf

 Sponges one of the most germ-laden things in the house!
 I don’t use conventional sponges, as the material harbors a staggering amount of bacteria.
 The sponges I have found that are least toxic, natural and environmentally friendly, are sisal scrubby pads. #MoneySavingTip: I cut them in half to create double the amount.
-After using one, I immediately put into the dishwasher and I don’t use it again until after I run the dishwasher on sanitize cycle.
+I explain more here.
+After using one, I throw away or immediately put into the dishwasher and I don’t use it again until after I run the dishwasher on sanitize cycle.
 The dishwasher method has proven effective, but note that the microwave part in this article is outdated.

 Why I don’t microwave: Sponges are often made of plastic components, and heating plastic releases toxicants.
 Microwaving them can also lead to a soapy mist/ residue in the microwave.
 New research shows that microwaving is no longer recommended to effectively eliminate bacteria.